 After a full year’s worth of effort, all I had to show were 20+ literary agent rejection letters, three failed book proposals, and the experience of having two publishing houses electronically laugh in my face.
 But I also had people like Nate Klemp reminding me that my writing didn’t totally suck and I had to keep trying.
 And I had stories.
 Lots of them.
 Real human stories about practicing medicine that still felt like they needed telling.

 So today, I am incredibly proud to announce that I’ve signed an actual book deal, one where I write the book and someone else pays to bring it to life.
-I’m working with a spectacular editor at Ascendant Publishing and, if all stays on track, we expect to have Tiny Medicine in print and on bookshelves by summer 2019.
+I’m working with a spectacular editor at Big Eye Books and, if all stays on track, we expect to have Tiny Medicine in print and on bookshelves in the Fall of 2019.

 Oh, and to “Major LinkedIN Troll” – and anyone else bent on putting and keeping people down – I have but this to say: